BennyTorelli/Seaexplorer_pyglider_2.0/documentation/best_practices_article.md

 1.  **CSV Export:** The fully processed netCDF file is exported to a CSV file (`seaexplorer_data_complete.csv`).
 This format is easily accessible for users who may not be familiar with netCDF or `xarray`.
 2.  **Variable Standardization:** A mapping is applied to rename all variables to a consistent, uppercase convention (e.g., `temperature` becomes `TEMP`, `oxygen_concentration` becomes `DOXY`).
 This aligns with conventions used in major oceanographic databases (e.g., Argo).
 The final, standardized files are saved with a `_standard_names` suffix.

+---

-### 2.5 The Multi-Tier Quality Control Framework
+## 3. The Multi-Tier Quality Control Framework: Ensuring Data Integrity

-Parallel to the processing pipeline, a comprehensive QC script (`scripts/qc_variables.py`) is run to generate a detailed quality assessment for each data point.
-This framework is designed to be both exhaustive and transparent, producing a set of flags that can be used to filter data for scientific analysis.
-The philosophy is to flag, not remove, data, allowing the end-user to make informed decisions.
-We use a simplified Argo flagging scheme: **1 (good)**, **4 (bad)**, **9 (missing)**, and **0 (not evaluated)**.

-Here we provide a discursive overview of the key QC tests.
+The generation of a standardized, TEOS-10 compliant dataset is only the first step.
+The true scientific value of glider data is unlocked only after a rigorous and transparent assessment of its quality.
+Data from autonomous platforms are susceptible to a myriad of issues, from sensor biofouling and calibration drift to environmental contamination and electronic noise.
+Failure to identify and flag these issues can lead to erroneous scientific conclusions.

+Therefore, a systematic Quality Control (QC) process is not an optional post-processing step but a fundamental component of the data life cycle.
+The philosophy of our framework is to **flag, not remove**, providing the end-user with a comprehensive set of indicators to make informed decisions.
+This approach preserves the original data while offering clear guidance on its reliability.

+Our pipeline executes a dedicated QC script (`scripts/qc_variables.py`) that applies a battery of tests to the processed data.
+To ensure interoperability with global data systems like Argo and EMODnet, we use a simplified version of the **IODE/ARGO QC flag scheme**:

+*   **1 (GOOD):** The data point has passed all relevant QC tests and is considered reliable.
+*   **4 (BAD):** The data point has failed at least one critical QC test and is considered erroneous or highly suspect.
+*   **9 (MISSING):** The data point was not recorded or is unavailable (`NaN`).
+*   **0 (NOT EVALUATED):** A specific QC test was not performed on the data point, often due to missing contextual data (e.g., at the edge of a profile).

+The following sections provide a detailed, test-by-test description of the framework, from foundational checks to advanced, platform-specific diagnostics.

-#### 2.5.1 Foundational Checks: Time, Position, and Missing Data
+### 3.1 Foundational Checks: Time, Position, and Data Gaps

-*   **Temporal QC (`Date_QC`):** A basic sanity check to ensure timestamps are plausible (e.g., not in the future or before the glider era).
+These initial tests form the bedrock of the QC process, ensuring that the data has a valid temporal and spatial context.

+*   **Granular Temporal QC (`Date_QC`):** A robust check on the integrity of the timestamp is performed.
+Our enhanced methodology moves beyond a simple range check to a **granular validation** of each component of the timestamp.
+For every data point, the pipeline verifies:
+    *   **Year:** Plausible range (> 1990 and not in the future).
+    *   **Month:** Valid range (1-12).
+    *   **Day:** Valid for the given month and year, correctly handling leap years.
+    *   **Hour, Minute, Second:** Within their valid ranges (0-23, 0-59, 0-59).
+    This fine-grained approach is critical for detecting subtle data corruption or formatting errors that a coarse bounding box might miss, ensuring the temporal accuracy required for calculating derived parameters like velocity.

-*   **Geographic QC (`Location_QC`):** A "bounding box" test to ensure the glider's reported position is within the expected operational area for the mission.
+*   **Geographic QC (`Location_QC`):** A "bounding box" test to ensure the glider's reported latitude and longitude are within the expected operational area for the mission (e.g., the Canary Islands region).
+This is a first-pass check to catch gross position errors.

+*   **Coastal Proximity QC (`LAND_QC`):** A more sophisticated spatial test, critical for coastal missions.
+This test uses a high-resolution shoreline shapefile (in this case, for La Palma) to determine if a glider's reported position is physically on land.
+It calculates the distance to the nearest coast and flags any point located within the land polygon as **bad (4)**.
+This prevents the erroneous interpretation of data collected while the glider may have been grounded or reporting inaccurate GPS fixes near the coast.

 *   **Missing Value QC (`Na_QC`):** A simple but vital test that flags every `NaN` (Not a Number) value with a `9`.
-This explicitly distinguishes missing data from measured data.
+This explicitly distinguishes missing data from measured data and ensures that data gaps are not misinterpreted.

-#### 2.5.2 Range Checks: From Sensor Limits to Climatology

-*   **Sensor Range QC (`Sensor_QC`):** This test compares each data point against the absolute physical limits of the sensor, as specified by the manufacturer (e.g., the SBE 41CP CTD cannot report a temperature of 50°C).
-A value outside this range indicates a critical sensor or data transmission failure.
-*   **Climatological Range QC (`Range_QC`):** This is a stricter test that compares data against the expected oceanographic range for the specific region (La Palma).
-For example, while the temperature sensor *can* read 5°C, this value would be highly anomalous for the surface waters of the Canary Islands and would thus be flagged.
-These ranges are defined based on historical data and regional expertise.

-#### 2.5.3 Coastal Proximity QC (LAND_QC) - A Novel Contribution

-**Scientific Rationale:** A glider is an open-ocean instrument and cannot operate on land.
-A reported position inside a landmass is an unequivocal error, likely from a faulty GPS fix or a dead-reckoning error.

-**Method:** We developed an automated coastal proximity detector that provides a definitive check.
-1. A high-resolution coastline polygon for La Palma is loaded from a shapefile.
-2. For each data point, the `shapely` library is used to perform a point-in-polygon test.
-3. If the glider's (lon, lat) coordinate falls *inside* the land polygon, it is flagged as **bad (4)**.
-Otherwise, it is flagged as **good (1)**.

-This method is computationally efficient and far more accurate than a simple bounding box, especially for missions near complex coastlines.

-#### 2.5.4 Advanced Anomaly Detection Tests

-Our framework includes several advanced tests designed to catch more subtle or transient errors common in glider data.

-*   **Spike Detection (`Spike_QC`):** We use two different spike tests.
-    1.  **For physical variables (TEMP, PSAL, DOXY):** A test adapted from QARTOD that uses a 3-point running window to identify points that represent an abrupt, non-physical deviation from the local gradient.
-    2.  **For bio-optical variables (CHLA, TURB):** A novel 5-point median-based filter designed to detect the transient *negative* spikes common in fluorescence data, which are often caused by bubbles or sensor blockages.

-*   **Density Inversion QC:** This test checks for hydrostatic instability.
-In a stable ocean, density should increase with depth.
-The test uses the TEOS-10 calculated density and flags any data points where a significant parcel of lighter water is found beneath denser water.
-Such an inversion in glider data is almost always indicative of a problem with the CTD sensor, particularly the conductivity cell.
+### 3.2 Sensor and Environmental QC: From Plausibility to Dynamics

+This tier of tests scrutinizes the sensor data itself, checking for physical plausibility, sensor malfunctions, and environmental contamination.

+*   **Regional Range Test (`{VAR}_Range_QC`):** This test has been specifically tailored for the mission area.
+Instead of a generic "global" range, we apply a **regional climatological check** based on known oceanographic conditions around the Canary Islands.
+For each variable (e.g., `TEMP`, `PSAL`), we define a plausible range derived from historical data (e.g., World Ocean Atlas) and expert knowledge of the region.
+For example, temperature values are expected to fall within a specific range characteristic of the North Atlantic Central Water.
+A value falling outside this regional box is flagged as **bad (4)**.
+This is more powerful than a global test as it can detect anomalous values that might still be globally plausible but are unrealistic for the specific study area.

-*   **Stuck Value QC:** This test identifies if a sensor is "stuck," meaning it reports the exact same value for an extended period (e.g., an entire profile).
-It checks if all valid measurements within a single profile segment are identical and flags the entire segment if they are.
+*   **Stuck Value Test (`{VAR}_Stuck_QC`):** This test is a crucial diagnostic for sensor failure.
+It identifies situations where a sensor reports the exact same value for a prolonged period within a single profile (ascent or descent).
+The script segments the data into profiles based on pressure changes and then checks for constant, non-`NaN` values within each segment.
+If found, all points in that segment for that variable are flagged as **bad (4)**, as this indicates a "stuck" sensor that is no longer responding to environmental changes.

+*   **Spike Test (3-Point Median for Physical Sensors):** A standard test for physical variables (`TEMP`, `PSAL`, `POTDEN`) that flags a point if it represents a significant, non-physical deviation from its two immediate neighbors.
+A point `p(i)` is flagged as a spike if `|p(i) - median(p(i-1), p(i), p(i+1))|` exceeds a pre-defined threshold.
+This is effective at catching transient electronic noise.

+*   **Derived Velocity and Physical Plausibility (`VELOCITY_QC`):** A significant enhancement to our pipeline is the calculation and quality control of the glider's vertical speed.
+This serves as a powerful diagnostic for both data quality and glider performance.
+    *   **Calculation:** The vertical velocity (`W`) is first calculated as the rate of change of depth over time (`dDEPTH/dTIME`).
+This is then converted to the glider's speed through the water (`VELOCITY`) by correcting for the glider's pitch angle (`PITCH`), which is recorded by the glider's internal flight computer.
+The formula is:
+        $$ VELOCITY_{cm/s} = \left| \frac{dDEPTH/dTIME}{\sin(\text{PITCH}_{\text{radians}})} \right| \times 100 $$
+        The absolute value is used to represent speed as a positive quantity, irrespective of ascent or descent.
+The `PITCH` variable itself is also included in the final data product, providing valuable context on the glider's flight characteristics.
+    *   **Quality Control:** A physical plausibility test is applied to the calculated `VELOCITY`.
+A data point is flagged as **bad (4)** if the speed exceeds a threshold of **401 cm/s**.
+This threshold is derived from a conservative estimate of the maximum possible speed, considering the glider's own maximum propulsion speed (approx. 51 cm/s) and the most extreme ocean currents ever recorded (e.g., Gulf Stream, Kuroshio, at approx. 350 cm/s).
+Speeds exceeding this limit are considered physically unrealistic and likely indicate issues with the underlying `DEPTH`, `TIME`, or `PITCH` data points used in the calculation.

+### 3.3 Bio-Optical Sensor QC: Advanced Spike and Contamination Detection

+Bio-optical sensors, such as those measuring Chlorophyll-a (`CHLA`) and Turbidity (`TURB`), are inherently noisier than CTD sensors.
+They are prone to significant, sharp spikes caused by encounters with marine aggregates, large plankton, or internal sensor noise.
+This requires a more specialized set of QC tests.

+*   **Negative Value Test:** A fundamental check that flags any non-physical negative readings from these sensors as **bad (4)**.
+This is often indicative of a calibration issue or an incorrect dark count offset.

+*   **Enhanced Spike Test (5-Point Strict Median):** To handle the specific noise characteristics of these sensors, we have implemented a more robust spike detection algorithm that differs from the one used for physical sensors.
+    *   **Methodology:** This test uses a 5-point median filter.
+A point `p(i)` is evaluated against the median of a window including its two preceding and two succeeding neighbors: `median(p(i-2), p(i-1), p(i), p(i+1), p(i+2))`.
+A wider window is used to better capture the baseline signal around potentially noisy spikes.
+    *   **Strict Neighbor Requirement:** A crucial enhancement is our strict handling of `NaN` values within the moving window.
+If **any** of the four neighbors (`p(i-2)`, `p(i-1)`, `p(i+1)`, `p(i+2)`) is `NaN`, the central point `p(i)` is not evaluated and flagged as **0 (not evaluated)**.
+This prevents the erroneous flagging of data points at the edges of data gaps, ensuring that spikes are only identified when there is a continuous, high-quality local context.
+This strictness significantly reduces false positives compared to more lenient methods that might interpolate across gaps.

-*   **Surface Contamination QC (for Bio-optics):** Bio-optical measurements in the top few meters can be contaminated by bubbles from the glider's submersion or affected by non-photochemical quenching (NPQ) in high sunlight.
-This test prophylactically flags all `CHLA` and `TURB` data collected at pressures less than 5 dbar (~5 meters depth) as potentially unreliable.
+*   **Surface Contamination QC (for Bio-optics):** Bio-optical measurements in the top few meters of the water column are highly susceptible to contamination.
+This can be caused by bubbles injected during the glider's submersion, interference from surface wave action, or biological phenomena like non-photochemical quenching (NPQ) in high sunlight.
+To account for this, this test prophylactically flags all `CHLA` and `TURB` data collected at pressures less than 5 dbar (~5 meters depth) as **bad (4)**.
+While this is a conservative measure, it ensures that data used for primary productivity or water clarity studies are free from near-surface artifacts.

 ### 2.6 Final Output Products